filswan/swan-client/README.md

 - **expired_days:** expected completion days for storage provider sealing data

 #### Note:
-The Duration time for offline deals is set to `1512000` epoches in default, which stands for 525 days.
+The **duration** time for offline deals is set to `1512000` epoches in default, which stands for 525 days.
 It can be further modified in constant `DURATION` of `swan-client/task_sender/service/deal.py` for customized requirement.

 ### Installation:
 #### Ubuntu/Debian